 I’ve already made the decision to create a lot more content for my site in 2015 and this led me to think what’s the best way to create long form content that will work well for me.
 So, after some thinking and some research I decided that Brian Dean’s skyscraper technique is one that works well and will help me achieve a lot of my goals.

 It’s quite simple, just find a great piece of content on someone else’s blog and make a far better one again.
 Follow this up by reaching out to those already linking to the good piece, informing them about the existence of your even better piece.
+This startup resources page is a great example of something that can do very well with this technique.

 For me it means long form content, more on-site blogging and hopefully more great links.